Pre-auction strategic communication: Extensions and robustness

 \subsection{Lying costs}

 In some applications, endowing the seller with commitment power to select a mechanism that leaves all types with some surplus may be unrealistic.
 A natural alternative to break the indifference of low types, without giving the seller additional commitment power, is to introduce a small cost of lying \citep{kartik_lying_09}.
-Lying costs seem natural in many applications: For example, in high-stakes settings, a bidder that overclaims her type too much may worry about reputational damage from submitting a much lower bid in the resulting auction.\footnote{A repeated version of the game analyzed in this paper could provide a formal foundation for such lying costs.
-Since the seller must observe at least some information about a bidder's value at the mechanism stage, it seems plausible that she would be able to punish players who lie significantly with a high degree of accuracy.
-For example, she can exclude a bidder who lied from all future sale processes.}
+Lying costs seem natural in many applications: For example, in high-stakes settings, a bidder who overclaims his type too much may worry about reputational damage from submitting a much lower bid in the resulting auction.